 - 2. Has the Company invested resources to support cultural development in Taiwan?
 Please describe the ways of support and the results achieved.
 The Company supports local cultural development with occasional financial sponsorship to nearby temples and community events.

-Please Refer Performance in Communicating with Stakeholders over Their Topics of Concern • - 3.
+Please Refer Performance in Communicating with Stakeholders over Their Topics of Concern ° - 3.
 Has the Company invested in energy-saving or green energy-related sustainable equipment and machinery, or in Taiwan's green energy industry, such as renewable energy power plants?
-Has the Company issued or invested funds in sustainable development financial products for green or socially beneficial investment projects that have tangible benefits while disclosing the investment and specific benefits?
-The Company is currently installing solar power systems on the rooftops of its factory and dormitory buildings, as well as on ground-level parking spaces, with an investment of approximately NT\$70 million, It is expected to be completed by 2023 Q3.
-Once completed, the solar power systems are expected to generate 1336.44 KW, with an annual output of approximately 1,260,000 KWH.
+Has the Company issued or invested funds in sustainable development financial products for green or socially beneficial investment projects that have tangible benefits while disclosing the investment and specific benefits? - (1) In line with global efforts for environmental protection and the efficient use of energy resources, we are implementing measures to energy saving and reduce carbon emissions: